Holiday inspiration currently loading...

 Today you will make your way to your final stop on your Wild Atlantic Way adventure.

-Peace and tranquility are synonymous with the Dingle Peninsula.
+Peace and tranquillity are synonymous with the Dingle Peninsula.
 Life moves at an unhurried pace in this Gaeltacht area (with Irish spoken widely), but the local people are quick to offer you the opportunity to share their unique culture and heritage.
 The Dingle Peninsula or Corca Dhuibhne stretches 30 miles into the Atlantic Ocean and is dominated by the range of mountains that form its spine, running from the Slieve Mish range to Mount Brandon, Ireland’s second highest peak.
 The coastline consists of steep sea-cliffs, broken by sandy beaches, with two large sand spits at Inch in the south and the Maharees to the north.
 There are colourful villages, ancient historic sites, great beaches and crafts a plenty to enjoy.

 Your return journey could be from Shannon airport, or cross country to Dublin or the ferry ports of the east coast.
 This tour of the southern section of the Wild Atlantic Way works equally well in reverse.